Engineering Technologies Canada Ltd.

 We believe that many other small rural communities will be able to benefit from the approaches and technologies identified and implemented by ETC. Ms. Galloway’s expertise, enthusiasm and interest in identifying and researching new technologies and successfully applying them to the Village of Victoria’s specific requirements was critical to the success of this project.
 The Village is once again growing and vibrant, and its future is very bright.

-Ben Smith, Council Chairperson, September 28, 2009, Village of Victoria, PEI
+Council Chairperson of Village of Victoria, PEI

 I have no hesitation in recommending Engineering Technologies Canada Ltd. (ETC).
 We have worked with Kelly and her staff for the past several years.
 We have found them to be very honest, hardworking, accommodating and able to talk to us in a language that we could understand.
+The following is a brief description of our project.

 Caissie Cape is a coastal community characterized by small lot sizes, high groundwater table and clayey soils.
 For several years the Community has been experiencing sever problems with well contamination and malfunctioning septic systems.
 This has prevented further development from proceeding.